Timeline: February 2023 - April 2023 (8 weeks)

 I will know I’m right when I see the following feedback from the market:

-Majority of the participants (three of out four interviewed participants) say they visit museums infrequently due to the lack of exhibitions rotation.
+Majority of the participants (three out of four interviewed participants) say they visit museums infrequently due to the lack of exhibitions rotation.

 Some assumptions I had formed about the problem space before conducting research study were: